StefanoAnzolut/business-guide/source/quickstart/trial.rst

   - **What happens after the trial ends?**

 Let’s say you add your payment details before the trial ends.
-By doing so, you’ll switch to the paid plan directly, and your payment method will be charged with the monthly or yearly fee.
+By doing so, you’ll switch to the paid plan directly and allow us to charge your payment method with the monthly or yearly fee.
 If not, your trial will end after 14 days, and your team will no longer be able to sign with Skribble.

   - **50 signatures are on us during the trial**